bekk/bekk-christmas/post/react/two-applications-one-repository.md

     ...
 ```

 There are both positive and negative sides when working with a monorepo.
 Personally, we like the domain package structure we are going for.
 At first look it seems a little bit chaotic, but when you get used to the domain logic it is pretty nice!
-Of course it is a pickle to know when to create a new package, and when to not or even delete one.
+Of course it is a pickle to know when to create a new package, and when to not, or even delete one.
 For example, in our case the product we are creating is a journey planner, and it is super hard not to put everything in the `journey` domain package! 😅 And of course, we have the one folder, the `utils`-folder, where all the stuff we don't know where to put is placed!

 Furthermore, when you are done developing a feature for one of the platforms, it is relatively easy to develop it for the other.
-Because all the work with the heavy logic, developing, and thinking is already done.
-Most of the time it is remaining to "port" the views from native to web or vice versa.
-Of course it isn't always as easy to convert one view from native to web, there are some corner cases in the business logic, something with the url chaos (logged in vs. not etc.), and the styling when it comes to vertical vs. horizontal design.
+Because all the work with the heavy logic, developing, and thinking is already done, with the domain fresh in memory.
+Most of the time the remaining things to do is just "port" the views from native to web or vice versa.
+Of course it isn't always as easy to convert one view from native to web, because there are some corner cases in the business logic, something with the url chaos (logged in vs. not etc.), and the styling when it comes to vertical vs. horizontal design.

-A monorepo is just fun and games, **after** you have configured the correct setup.
+So, a monorepo is just fun and games, but how do you configure this?

 ### The setup